stuartellis/sje-toolbox/README.md

     npm start

+The container will share several directories with the host.
+See the next section for details.

-> This only works on a UNIX-based system.
+> This task only works on a UNIX-based system.
 To run the container on Windows, use the task below.

 To run the container without sharing directories: